-What is Combustible Mixed Media?
+Combustible Mixed Media

-Essentially, this is adding combustible and non-combustible materials to the clay as a way to enhance surface decoration.
+In terms of mixed media – essentially, this is adding combustible and non-combustible materials to the clay as a way to enhance surface decoration.
 After firing in the kiln the magic happens as the mixed media item burns away or is altered leaving amazing patterns and textures in the slip or clay that is left behind.

 Combustible materials we might add are things like paper, wood, textiles, wool, grains, seeds, poly balls & plant materials like moss.
 Non-combustibles would be materials like grogs, perlite and recycled glass.
 All theses materials make amazing patterns and textures in clay.